Skip to main content

 organize_nodes

 Auto-layout nodes on the canvas based on their connections.
 Call this after completing all node-creation and connect_nodes operations.
+The set expands automatically to every node connected to the ones you pass, and nodes the user has positioned manually are never moved — they act as fixed anchors the layout arranges itself around.

 delete_nodes